Expert Fiberglass Insulation Installation for Attics by Perrault Construction

 How is blown in insulation installed?

-Blown-in insulation is installed by using a specialized machine that blows loose insulation material, typically fiberglass, into attics or wall cavities.
-This method ensures even coverage and fills gaps for optimal energy efficiency.
+Blown-in insulation is installed by using a specialized machine that blows loose fiberglass or cellulose material into attics or wall cavities.
+This method ensures even coverage and fills gaps, enhancing energy efficiency and comfort in your home.

 Can I install blown in insulation myself?